SimpleSwiftUI/your-first-web3-dapp/README.md

 The tools you'll be using are all standard, mature, and easy to use.
 You'll see how to download them later.
 - The internet.
 However you get yours.
 - The real Ethereum mainnet.
 Live data from the entire Ethereum network (soon to be entire ERC20 network).
 You're just doing Read operations so we don't need any money.
-[Future tutorial on Write operations]
 - Microsoft VS Code.
 A fancy text editor.
 - Node JS.
 The engine that runs your web client on your local development computer.
 - TypeScript.
 Easy to understand programming language.